tmscer/rust-course/README.md

 Defines protocol for sending messages and files and how to write/read to/from network, CLI arguments and other utilities used by both `client` and `server`.

+The protocol is simplistic and one-way.
+See [./common/src/proto.rs](./common/src/proto.rs) for details.
+One thing to note is that files are read into memory and sent as a whole, so it's not suitable for large files.

 ### Client

 To run the client do the following in its directory: